Higher Institute of Applied Sciences and Technology (Damascus): Faculties

-Its main campus is in the Hameesh area of the Barzeh municipality of Damascus, and a second location in Aleppo.
+Its main campus is in the Hameesh area of the Barzeh municipality of Damascus, and a second location in Seif al-Dawla municipality of Aleppo.

 Ranking

-HIAST has been established in 1983 to be the top academic institute in Syria.
+HIAST was established in 1983 to be the top academic institute in Syria.
 It has been ranked as the top academic institution in Syria since its establishment except for few years.

 In 2017, HIAST was ranked 1st in Syria and 4327th in world ranking.